This post was graciously sponsored by MiaDonna.

 When Leo’s movie Blood Diamond came out, it presented the problem but not a solution.

 So sales of earth-mined diamonds continued to increase.
 The industry masked the issue to consumers and hid behind The Kimberley Process Certification Scheme (KPCS), which is a rough diamond certification scheme to try to reduce the trade of conflict diamonds.
+It is widely known that a diamond is the hardest material on the planet, so it is also probably one of the hardest assets in the hard asset investment marketplace.
+Did you know the only thing that can scratch a diamond is itself?
+No wonder people strive for this beloved stone.

-The issue with KPCS is that its definition is too narrow.
+However, the issue with KPCS is that its definition is too narrow.
 It designates a ‘conflict-diamond’ as a “rough diamond mined in an area controlled by insurgent forces whose sale is used to finance anti-government military action.”
 This means that the diamonds mined, for example, in Zimbabwe which is notorious for killing, raping and maiming hundreds of artisanal miners are considered “conflict-free” under the KPCS.
 This is because, despite being mined under horrific conditions, they did not fund armed forces.
 These “dirty diamonds” are being certified by the Kimberley Process, making them “clean” and then sold to unassuming diamond consumers who think they are purchasing ‘conflict-free’ stones.

 Today, the only way to ensure a diamond is conflict-free today is to go with a lab-grown option like ours.